Jeff-Lewis/filecanvas/templates/www/security.md

 - **List folder hierarchy and file metadata within your synced folders**
 	- This is necessary so that Filecanvas can display the contents of your synced folders when a user visits your canvas
-	- Rather than loading the contents of the file themselves, Filecanvas just uses file "metadata" (e.g. filename, filesize, size, etc) to display the files to the user
+	- Rather than loading the contents of the file themselves, Filecanvas just uses file "metadata" (e.g. filename, filesize, date, etc) to display the files to the user
 - **Display file preview thumbnails within your synced folders**
 	- When a user visits your canvas, Filecanvas shows file preview thumbnails for various file types
-	- These thumbnails are created by your cloud storage provider – Filecanvas just passes them on to the user as-is, without storing them
+	- These thumbnails are created by your cloud storage provider – Filecanvas just passes them on to the user as-is, without inspecting them or storing them
 - **Download files from your synced folders**
 	- When a user chooses to download a file from your canvas, Filecanvas creates a temporary download link that allows the user to download the file
 	- These links expire within several hours, and contain a randomly generated unique ID to prevent unauthorised access
 	- In order to prevent leaking your access token to the end user, these links may be proxied through a Filecanvas server.
-Filecanvas performs this proxying service solely to shield your sensitive information from the end user, and does not sniff or store the contents of the file during transfer
+Filecanvas performs this proxying service solely to shield your sensitive information from the end user, and does not inspect, modify or store the contents of the file during transfer
 	- This technique is also used to allow users to preview files within your canvas, and to allow users to visit web links that have been saved as shortcut files
 - **Create a folder**
 	- When you create a canvas, Filecanvas automatically creates a synced folder for you to put your files in